Mike Cameron: Milwaukee Brewers

-In November 2008, his club option was picked up by the Brewers for the 2009 season.

-On May 24, 2009, Cameron hit his 250th career home run against the Minnesota Twins, becoming the 20th player in the league to hit 250 home runs and steal 250 bases.
+Cameron debuted with Milwaukee in late April, after serving his suspension.
+In November, the Brewers picked up his club option for the 2009 season.
+On May 24, 2009, Cameron hit his 250th career home run against the Minnesota Twins, becoming the 20th player to hit 250 home runs and steal 250 bases in MLB history.
+Over two seasons in Milwaukee, he batted .247 with 49 home runs.
+He finished in the top eight in the NL in strikeouts in both seasons and led NL outfielders in putouts in 2009.

 Boston Red Sox

-On December 16, 2009, Cameron signed a 2-year deal with the Boston Red Sox.
-He missed most of the season with a groin injury but managed to still hit 4 home runs on the season.
+On December 16, 2009, Cameron signed a two-year, $15.5 million contract with the Boston Red Sox.
+He missed most of the 2010 season with a groin injury, going on the injured list in early August.
+He hit four home runs in 48 games.

 Cameron made 70 plate appearances for Boston in 2011, batting .143, before being designated for assignment on June 29.

 Florida Marlins

-On July 5, he was traded to the Florida Marlins for a player to be named later or cash considerations.
-He was released on September 13, 2011.
+On July 5, 2011, Cameron was traded to the Florida Marlins for a player to be named later or cash considerations.
+He was released on September 13.

-Washington Nationals and retirement with Mariners
+Retirement

-On December 19, 2011, he agreed to a minor league deal with the Washington Nationals.

-Cameron never played in any games for the Nationals and announced his retirement on February 19, 2012.
-He signed a one-day contract with Seattle on April 14, 2012, to officially retire as a Mariner before throwing out the ceremonial first pitch at the Mariners' home opener that same day.
+On December 19, 2011, Cameron agreed to a minor league deal with the Washington Nationals.
+However, he announced his retirement on February 19, 2012, before the start of spring training.
+Cameron signed a one-day contract with Seattle on April 14, to officially retire as a Mariner before throwing out the ceremonial first pitch at the Mariners' home opener that day.

+On April 26, 2019, Cameron returned to the Mariners as a special assignment coach.

+Player profile

+Cameron was a good defensive outfielder, winning three Gold Glove Awards as a center fielder during his peak.
+Offensively, he was a power–speed player, one of 16 MLB players with at least 270 home runs and 290 stolen bases.
+He was also a three true outcomes hitter: in addition to his home runs, he struck out more than 130 times in 10 seasons and walked in 11 percent of plate appearances, well above the MLB average during his career.
+From 1997–2009, he ranked second in strikeouts, 14th in walks, and 24th in home runs.

+Cameron did not receive any votes in 2017 Baseball Hall of Fame balloting.
+He was named one of the 50 greatest Mariners players in August 2026.
+That September, the Mariners unveiled a statue featuring Cameron and Mark McLemore, honoring the 2001 Mariners clinching the AL West title and carrying an American flag following the team's first game after the September 11th attacks.

+Cameron, nicknamed "Cammy", was known as a good teammate, developing friendships with Ichiro Suzuki and Cliff Floyd.